LeeCombs/LeeCombs.github.io/_posts/2018-09-27-unity-2D-fill-bars.md

 }
 ```

-This is our fill now in action:
+This is our fill bar now in action:

 ![FillBarFill](\assets\unity_2d_fill_bars\FillBarFill.gif)